MicrosoftDocs/security/compass/incident-response-process.md

 - Avoid tipping off your adversary

    As practical, you should take steps to limit the information available to adversaries about the recovery operation.
 Adversaries typically have access to all production data and email in a major cybersecurity incident.
 But in reality, most attackers don’t have time to monitor all your communications.

-Microsoft’s SOC has used a non-production Microsoft 365 tenant for secure collaboration for members of the incident response team.
+  Microsoft’s Security Operations Center (SOC) has used a non-production Microsoft 365 tenant for secure communication and collaboration for members of the incident response team.

 A key expectation to manage is that your first recovery attempt may not fully succeed, so you may have to try again.

 ### Operations

-For the operations of recovering from an incident, here are some critical success factors:
+For the operations aspects of recovering from an incident, here are some critical success factors:

 - Have a clear plan and limited scope

    Work closely with your technical teams to build a clear plan with limited scope.
-While plans may change based on adversary activity or new information, you should work diligently to limit “scope creep” of additional tasks.
+While plans may change based on adversary activity or new information, you should work diligently to limit scope expansion and taking on additional tasks.

 - Have clear plan ownership

-   Recovery operations involve many people doing many different tasks at once, so designate a clear project lead for the operation for clear decision-making and good information to flow among the crisis team.
+   Recovery operations involve many people doing many different tasks at once, so designate a project lead for the operation for clear decision-making and definitive information to flow among the crisis team.

 - Maintain stakeholder communications